 Fern Trading Ltd (“the Company”) together with its subsidiaries (“the Group”) publishes this strategy in accordance with its duty under paragraph 16(2) of Schedule 19 to the Finance Act 2016.

-The Group is a highly diversified business which is active across three core sectors, property, healthcare and energy.
+The Group is a highly diversified business which is active across four core sectors, property, healthcare, energy and fibre broadband.
 It generates income both by lending to businesses in these sectors and through its operating businesses.

 Ultimate responsibility for the Group’s tax strategy is with the Board of the Company (“the Board”).
 The Board do not consider the Group to have complex tax arrangements.
 The Group is a responsible tax-payer committed to paying its tax liabilities in accordance with the letter and intention of the law.
 The Board’s approach to taxation is to ensure that the Group has appropriate arrangements in place to maintain this position, as set out below.